 Animal Assisted Therapy is my passion.
 I started the Animal Assisted Therapy Program at UNT in 2002 with our first therapy dog, Roxy.
 My current therapy animals are Dakota and Willow, both are Labrador Retrievers.

 I am a certified Master Trainer for QPR, a suicide prevention program.
 This program is offered in group format to university students, faculty and staff at no cost.
 This program is typically offered on a monthly basis in the fall and spring semester, check the UNT calendar for upcoming trainings.
 QPR trainings are also offered for specific groups when requested.

 I am a certified instructor for QuitSmart, a successful smoking cessation program offered to students at no cost.

-I earned my Ph.D. in Counseling Psychology and School Psychology from Florida State University, after earning a B.S. in Psychology from North Dakota State University.
-I am a Licensed Psychologist and serve as our Group Coordinator and Liaison to Greek Life (Women’s Fraternities and Sororities).
-My clinical work is informed by interpersonal and cognitive-behavioral theories, through a multicultural lens.
-I enjoy helping students find ways to empower themselves as well as acknowledge ways in which they have done so in the past, while increasing and embracing self-compassion.
-My professional interests include disordered eating and exercise, body image concerns, LGBTQ related concerns, self-compassion, and shame.
-I enjoy incorporating art into my work, as art can be a great way to release emotions in a non-verbal manner.
+I earned my Ph.D. in Counseling Psychology and School Psychology from Florida State University, after obtaining a B.S. in Psychology from North Dakota State University.
+My clinical work is informed by interpersonal, cognitive-behavioral, and acceptance and commitment theories, through a multicultural and feminist lens.
+I frequently incorporate art into therapy, as well as hugs from our therapy dog, Rockstar.
+I enjoy helping students empower themselves to live the lives they wish to live, while increasing and embracing self-compassion.
+My professional interests include disordered eating and body image concerns as well as gender and sexual identity development.

 Stephen earned his B.A in Art History from the University of North Texas.
 As the Testing Coordinator, Stephen oversees testing and clerical functions at the testing center.
 In his free time he enjoys spending time with his family, friends, collecting comics as well as hobbying.